Correlated reference-assisted variational quantum eigensolver: Theory and computation

 where $\left|\boldsymbol 0 \right>$ is the HF reference and $\hat{A}$ is an anti-Hermitian combination of particle-hole excitation and de-excitation:

 where $\left\{i, j, k, \ldots \right\}$ indices refer to occupied ($occ$) spin orbitals and $\left\{a, b, c, \ldots \right\}$ indices refer to virtual ($vir$) spin orbitals.
-The amplitudes $T_{i}^{a}$ and $T_{ij}^{ab}$ are parameterized into rotation angles $\boldsymbol\theta$ that are the variationally optimized.
+The amplitudes $T_{i}^{a}$ and $T_{ij}^{ab}$ are parameterized into rotation angles $\boldsymbol\theta$ that are variationally optimized.
 Because the computational cost scales exponentially with the system size, the excitation operator is usually truncated at single and double excitations, resulting in UCC singles and doubles (UCCSD).
+Implementing UCC ansatz on quantum circuits requires the decomposition of operations into one- and two-qubit gates.
+However, such a decomposition produces the number of gates growing rapidly with the number of qubits.
+Thus, to implement $N$-qubit unitary operators, one needs to invoke an approximation such as Suzuki-Trotter \cite{suzuki1976generalized} given by

+where $\theta_i$ is the amplitude weight associated with the $i^{\text{th}}$ excitation operator and $\rho$ is the Trotter number (order of decomposition).

 VQE employs HF wavefunction as a reference, and orbitals are fixed during calculation.
 However, it is well-known that HF orbitals are not optimal for correlated methods.
 Recently, several works have proposed the orbital-optimized VQE (OO-VQE) method, in which orbitals are optimized by making the energy stationary with respect to orbital rotation parameters\cite{sokolov2020-ooVQE,mizukami2020-ooVQE,yalouz2021-SA-ooVQE,ratini2022-WAHTOR}.
 This approach requires the orbital gradient of VQE energy, demanding additional computational costs.